Calcite: In Earth history

 Calcite seas existed in Earth's history when the primary inorganic precipitate of calcium carbonate in marine waters was low-magnesium calcite (lmc), as opposed to the aragonite and high-magnesium calcite (hmc) precipitated today.
 Calcite seas alternated with aragonite seas over the Phanerozoic, being most prominent in the Ordovician and Jurassic periods.
 Lineages evolved to use whichever morph of calcium carbonate was favourable in the ocean at the time they became mineralised, and retained this mineralogy for the remainder of their evolutionary history.
 Petrographic evidence for these calcite sea conditions consists of calcitic ooids, lmc cements, hardgrounds, and rapid early seafloor aragonite dissolution.
 The evolution of marine organisms with calcium carbonate shells may have been affected by the calcite and aragonite sea cycle.

 Calcite is one of the minerals that has been shown to catalyze an important biological reaction, the formose reaction, and may have had a role in the origin of life.
 Interaction of its chiral surfaces (see Form) with aspartic acid molecules results in a slight bias in chirality; this is one possible mechanism for the origin of homochirality in living cells.

 Climate change

-Climate change is exacerbating ocean acidification, which may lead to lower natural calcite production.
-The oceans absorb large amounts of CO2 from fossil fuels emission into the air.
+Climate change is exacerbating ocean acidification, possibly leading to lower natural calcite production.
+The oceans absorb large amounts of CO2 from fossil fuel emissions into the air.
 The total amount of artificial CO2 absorbed by the oceans is calculated to be 118 ± 19 Gt C. If a large amount of CO2 dissolves in the sea, it will cause the acidity of the seawater to increase, thereby affecting the pH value of the ocean.
 Calcifying organisms in the sea, such as molluscs foraminifera, crustaceans, echinoderms and corals, are susceptible to pH changes.
 Meanwhile, these calcifying organisms are also an essential source of calcite.
 As ocean acidification causes pH to drop, carbonate ion concentrations will decline, potentially reducing natural calcite production.